tyler-johnson/bootstrap-package-manager/README.md

 * `--font-awesome-version <version>` : Specific Font Awesome version to use.
 See <http://github.com/FortAwesome/Font-Awesome/tags> for full list.
 Default: `master`; Example: `3.0.0` or `v3.0.0`

 The default is to include all javascript, css, images and less unless you include at least one of the options `-j`, `-c`, `-l`, or `-i`, in which case only those specified are included.

+Sometimes, bootstrap-package-manager likes to... fail.
+This is probably due to a file request or stream failure.
+If this happens, attempt a few reruns and then if the problem still occurs, submit issue report.

 ## Examples